 Occupational therapists (OTs) help disabled persons gain or regain the knowledge and skills needed to complete everyday activities, such as cooking, eating, dressing and grooming.
-Occupational therapist training programs are offered at the graduate level, and requirements for entry to the field generally include a minimum of a master's degree.
+Occupational therapist training programs prepare students to work with diverse populations, understand patients' needs and determine a course of occupational therapy treatment based on those needs.

-Master's Degree Programs
+Master's Degree in Occupational Therapy

 As master's-level students, future occupational therapists participate in skills labs and clinical experiences.
 They learn about general anatomy with a focus on the nervous system.
 They also study physiology, movement therapy, activity adaptation and trends in rehabilitation techniques.

 Often, doctoral programs are intended for occupational therapists who seek advanced clinical roles; OTD programs are more skills-based than Ph.D. programs, which tend to be research-based.
-At the doctoral level, graduate students learn advanced theories and practice techniques in occupational therapy, as well as instructional methods.
+At the doctoral level, graduate students learn advanced theories and practice techniques in occupational therapy as well as instructional methods.

 Workshops and Seminars